nrrso/txtai_ex/README.md

 ## Documentation

-For detailed documentation on all features and functionalities, visit [txtai_ex documentation](https://hexdocs.pm/txtai_ex).
+For detailed documentation on all features and functionalities, visit https://hexdocs.pm/txtai_ex/readme.html.

 ## Contributing